 For those who have not participated in a wedding as a parent of one of the participants, it is a very different experience, and I was not really ready about how emotionally draining it was, and yet another event that reminds you of your own mortality.

 Greece?
 Seriously?
 Who is writing this stuff?
-Anybody investing in Greece trying to maybe make some quick money?
-You are?
+Is anybody investing in Greece trying to make some quick money maybe?
+Are you?
 You are NUTS!!!

 My Writings for Week Ending July 17th

 I was recovering from my daughter’s wedding, so not much new from me this week, but maybe some more helpful family posts :